 If you’d like to set up BLF on your desk phone, our Knowledgebase will help you configure the OnSIP specifics.
 Each phone has its own guide to colors, flashing status, and configuration, so follow the instructions provided by your particular phone model.

-The OnSIP app takes a desk phone’s busy lamp field and upgrades it for our current technological norms.
 Most of us here at OnSIP use our desktop app rather than physical phones.
 Because we have a contacts panel on the left side of the app, presence is automatically shown for everyone.
-As an added bonus, the apps also show you how long someone’s been on a call.
-Here’s how busy lamp field appears in the OnSIP app:
+Presence here in the app displays more information beyond just if a contact is on a phone call—A contact can choose an 'Away' status to inform coworkers that they are not available at the moment.
+And as an added bonus, the app also shows you how long someone’s been on a call.
+Here’s how your Contacts' presence information displays in the OnSIP app:

 - Green: Available